 Your Generosity Helps People Thrive

-Building Resilience—We provide mentoring, counseling and classes that address financial literacy and employment needs to help individuals and families work toward financial self-sufficiency.
-These programs served 2,264 people in 2018.
+Building Resilience — Through our Fairfax office and the Financial Empowerment Center at South County, we provide mentoring, counseling and classes that address financial literacy and employment needs to help individuals and families work toward financial self-sufficiency.
+These programs served 2,204 people in 2019.

-Stabilizing Families—Families who come to us in crisis can receive emergency food assistance and/or financial assistance to help with rent, utilities or car repairs.
-In 2018, generous donations and grants helped stabilize 1,401 families.
+Stabilizing Families — Families who come to us in crisis can receive emergency food assistance and/or financial assistance to help with rent, utilities or car repairs.
+In 2019, generous donations and grants helped stabilize 811 families.

-Supports for Children—While our focus is on families, more than half the total clients we serve are children.
+Supports for Children — While our focus is on families, more than half the total clients we serve are children.
 Our supporters help us provide school supplies and holiday support to children and their families, weekend food packs to students in need at our partner schools, and financial education to local youth.
-The community came together in 2018 to assist 4,942 children.
+The community came together in 2019 to assist 5,273 children.

 Take Part In Our Work to Help Your Neighbors!